 This completes the chain:

-• analogies are equivalent to word transformations with common transformation parameters that describe the common semantic difference;
+• analogies are equivalent to word transformations with common transformation parameters describing a common “semantic difference” \eqref{eq:three};

 embedding gap explained